 Integrate this resource into your classroom lesson plan, therapy session, or family intervention, with the following steps:

-- First: inviting kids, teens, or families to first color the pepperonis and the pizza crust.
+- First: Invite kids, teens, or families to color the pepperonis and the pizza crust.

 - Once the pepperoni shaped feelings labels are cut out, you can collaboratively create a custom feeling wheel.